On-Prem DevOps Infrastructure Project (2026 Edition)

 Updating Jenkins Server:

-To ensure compatibility with the latest Jenkins modules, we updated the "jen01" virtual machine from Ubuntu 18 to Ubuntu 20, and then to Ubuntu 22.
+To ensure compatibility with the latest Jenkins modules, we updated the "jen01" virtual machine Ubuntu 24.
 Below are the steps followed for each upgrade:

 VM Specifications